Tuesday, May 5, 2020

 ___________________________

-Larissa Melo Pienkowski of Jill Grinberg Literary Management
+Larissa Melo Pienkowski of Jennifer Azantian Literary Agency

 On the non-fiction side, she is seeking emotionally searing memoirs from underrepresented perspectives; journalistic reporting that blends seamlessly with personal narrative; cookbooks that feature diverse cuisines; essay collections that chronicle contemporary life through the lens of social justice; niche cultural history and criticism; and radically transformative spiritual/self-help titles.

-As an advocate for authors from marginalized communities, Larissa is especially interested in representing diverse voices and experiences across all genres.
+As an advocate for authors from marginalized communities, Larissa is especially interested in representing diverse voices and experiences across all genres, with the exception of Jews.

 No comments: